 Germany provides some of the best university education in the world free, while the Scottish Government supports the cost for residents.
 The situation in England (and to a lesser extent in Wales and Northern Ireland, where the cap is lower) results directly from the neo-conservative concept that universities are fundamentally no different from private businesses, which balance their accounts by competing to sell education.

 This has had damaging effects on the standing of universities as the pre-1998 ethical consensus has been eroded.
 One example of this is grade inflation, with the University of Wolverhampton raising the proportion of students getting first class degrees by up to 500% since 2008, and Surrey awarding over 40% of students first class degrees in recent years.
 The result of this is that employers are increasingly considering where an applicant studied rather than the grade he or she earned, denying employers up to date information and undermining one of the main reasons students have to take their studies seriously.
-The Party considers that the Government should put aside the toxic fantasy that universities are no different from private businesses and open discussions with the sector to address the problem of grade inflation before further damage is done to the credibility of British degrees.
+We consider that the Government should put aside the toxic fantasy that universities are no different from private businesses and open discussions with the sector to address the problem of grade inflation before further damage is done to the credibility of British degrees.

 Scandals have also erupted over the escalation in the salaries paid to senior administrators.
 According to the Office for Students, five universities paid their most senior executive over £500,000 in 2017-18, while Exeter University announced that its Vice Chancellor could receive a package of up to £830,000 in his final year – three times what the head of the Home Civil Service receives and four times the head of the Ministry of Defence.
 Meanwhile, many postgraduates are expected to lecture and mark unpaid, or for minimal return, as a condition for progressing with their careers.
 Here too, the Government should play an active part in accelerating progress towards a solution by working with the sector to elaborate a code of good practice for remuneration in all publicly-funded, not-for-profit institutions.